 A mesothelioma diagnosis confirms what type of disease a person has and how best to treat it.
 The earlier a patient receives an accurate mesothelioma diagnosis, the more likely they will be able to improve life expectancy through treatment.

 Sokolove Law can help mesothelioma patients pursue compensation for the costs of testing and treatment.
 Call us now at (800) 647-3434 to learn more about your legal options for free.

 How Is Mesothelioma Diagnosed?

-To diagnose mesothelioma, doctors will conduct a physical exam and order several tests.
+To diagnose mesothelioma, doctors will conduct a physical exam, review your medical history, and order several tests.
 These tests allow doctors to distinguish mesothelioma from other cancers or diseases.

 These tests include: